-Benefit Fighlights Plan Deductible None Professional Services (Plan Provider office visits) You Pay Most Primary Care Visits and most Non-Physician Specialist Visits No charge Most Physician Specialist Visits No charge Annual Wellness visit and the "Welcome to Medicare" preventive visit No charge Routine physical exams No charge Routine eye exams with a Plan Optometrist No charge Urgent care consultations, evaluations, and treatment No charge Physical, occupational, and speech therapy No charge Outpatient Services You Pay Outpatient surgery and certain other outpatient procedures No charge Allergy injections (including allergy serum) No charge Most immunizations (including the vaccine) No charge Most X-rays and laboratory tests No charge Manual manipulation of the spine No charge Hospitalization Services You Pay Room and board, surgery, anesthesia, X-rays, laboratory tests, and drugs .
-No charge Emergency Health Coverage You Pay Emergency Department visits No charge Ambulance Services You Pay Ambulance Services No charge Prescription Drug Coverage You Pay Most covered outpatient items in accord with our drug formulary guidelines No charge for up to a 100-day supply Durable Medical Equipment (DME) You Pay Covered durable medical equipment for home use as described in this EOC No charge Mental Health Services You Pay Inpatient psychiatric hospitalization No charge Individual outpatient mental health evaluation and treatment Group outpatient mental health treatment No charge Substance Use Disorder Treatment You Pay Inpatient detoxification No charge Individual outpatient substance use disorder evaluation and treatment No charge Group outpatient substance use disorder treatment No charge Home Health Services You Pay Home health care No charge Other You Pay Hearing aid(s) every 36 months Amount in excess of \$2,500 Allowance per aid Skilled Nursing Facility care No charge External prosthetic and orthotic devices as described in this EOC No charge Ostomy, unclosical and wound some sumplies No shares Ostomy, urological, and wound care supplies no charge
+Benefit Highlights

+Plan Deductible None

+Professional Services (Plan Provider office visits) You Pay

+Most Primary Care Visits and most Non-Physician Specialist Visits -

+Most Physician Specialist Visits •

+Annual Wellness visit and the "Welcome to Medicare" preventive visit . -

+Routine physical exams -

+Routine eye exams with a Plan Optometrist -

+Urgent care consultations, evaluations, and treatment

+Physical, occupational, and speech therapy No charge

+Outpatient Services You Pay

+Outpatient surgery and certain other outpatient procedures -

+Allergy injections (including allergy serum) -

+Most immunizations (including the vaccine) -

+Most X-rays and laboratory tests -

+Manual manipulation of the spine No charge

+Hospitalization Services You Pay

+Room and board, surgery, anesthesia, X-rays, laboratory tests, and drugs a No charge

+Emergency Health Coverage You Pay

+Emergency Department visits •

+Note: If you are admitted directly to the hospital as an inpatient for cover

+nstead of the Emergency Department Cost Share (see "Hospitalization S ervices" for inpatient Cost Share).

+Transportation Services You Pay

+Ambulance Services 6

+Other transportation Services when provided by our designated No charge for up to 24 one-way trips (50 miles per

+transportation provider as described in this EOC trip) per calendar year

+Prescription Drug Coverage You Pay

+Most covered outpatient items in accord with our drug formulary guidelines No charge for up to a 100-day supply

+Durable Medical Equipment (DME) You Pay

+Covered durable medical equipment for home use as described in this •

+EOC No charge

+Mental Health Services You Pay

+Inpatient psychiatric hospitalization No charge

+Individual outpatient mental health evaluation and treatment No charge

+Group outpatient mental health treatment No charge

+Substance Use Disorder Treatment You Pay

+Inpatient detoxification No charge

+Individual outpatient substance use disorder evaluation and treatment No charge

+Group outpatient substance use disorder treatment No charge

+Home Health Services You Pay

+Home health care No charge

+Other You Pay

+Hearing aid(s) every 36 months -

+ficaling and (b) every so monulo